PedroLopes/kaniwani/README.md

 1. to duplicate every line of text (useful when editing the .csv files to create the translations/meanings) you can use ``:g/^/norm yyp``
 2. to center your text in a big screen/etc (useful whe looking at or editing the csv in vi) you can, from a visual selection (``V``and select), run ``:center``

+## Installing using requirements.txt

+Yes, you can install via requirements.txt using the traditional ``pip install -r requirements.txt`` in your virtual environment.
+Note that if you find that libraries were still missing after this step, please let us know by filing a Github request/issue.